 Damp soil with a slight acidity is usually the optimum condition for growing huckleberry varieties.
 Depending on your chosen variety you may struggle to grow huckleberries unless your land or garden is similar to the conditions the plant experiences in the wild.
 Many varieties are specifically cultivated and grown as an ornamental addition to a garden.

 As with any type of foraging or harvesting of wild foods, please be sure that you are collecting the correct fruit.
 Some berry species can be poisonous, so correct identification is very important.
-Toxic look-a-likes exist such as garden huckleberries (Solanum nigrum), and American black nightshade (Solanum americanum).
+Toxic look-a-likes exist such as deadly nightshade (Atropa belladonna), garden huckleberries (Solanum nigrum), and American black nightshade (Solanum americanum).
 Consider purchasing an identification book or even take a local guide with you who knows the plant life.
-Huckleberry looks very similar to native Blueberries which are perfectly edible too.
+Huckleberry looks very similar to native blueberries which are perfectly edible too.

 Huckleberry plants will typically measure no more than 4 and a half feet, anything taller is not likely to be huckleberry.
 You will usually find them at the edge of forests or areas of land as they need more light.
 Their leaves are ovate and will be lightly serrated at the edges.

-Huckleberries have a long history within Native Americans cultures.
+Huckleberries have a long history within Native American cultures.
 They have been collected and even cultivated by many generations for use within cuisine and also herbal remedies.
 Women and girls would usually be the collectors of huckleberries.
-During the harvesting season from mid summer to late fall high quantities of berries were collected and dried for use throughout the winter.
-Berry collecting ceremonies were often carried out, with the all members of the community involved in processing, drying and storing the berries.
-Songs, blessings and rituals all played a part in this important harvest.
+During the harvesting season from mid-summer to late fall high quantities of berries were collected and dried for use throughout the winter.
+Berry collecting ceremonies were often carried out, with all members of the community involved in processing, drying, and storing the berries.
+Songs, blessings, and rituals all played a part in this important harvest.
 The berries still hold significance for many Native American peoples today.

 Is Huckleberry Toxic?

 Wild huckleberry varieties are safe to consume (within reasonable, food quantities).
-However care must be taken when identifying plants.
-Garden huckleberries, which bare no relation to the wild varieties, can be toxic when eaten raw.
+However, care must be taken when identifying plants.
+Garden huckleberries, which bear no relation to the wild varieties, can be toxic when eaten raw.
 So be sure to correctly identify the plant you wish to harvest.